 Study location: Mississippi, Ohio, Pennsylvania

-Research Team: CDC, University of Mississippi, University of Cincinnati, Geisinger Center for Health Research
+Research Team: University of Mississippi, The Health Collaborative and the University of Cincinnati, Geisinger Center for Health Research

 PROJECT: Point-of-Care Testing for Flu and Strep